 Collaborations are by far the most satisfying and joyful aspect of designing products.
 Our longterm collaborator Michiko Shimada brings all of our porcelain products to life.
 She is a porcelain and ceramic artist whose talent is as big as her heart.
 You can read more about the making of our porcelain products here.

 Working with the painter and illustrator Stephen Hall was such a special experience for us, as Gabriel had taught their now teenage daughter, Reef, when she was just 2 years old!

 Our dear friend, the artist POE, worked with us on the Cosmovision Collection the first few months of quarantine in early 2020.
 That process brought excitement and some much needed light into our creative lives.
 It connected us with the work of Gabriela Badillo and her collaborative project 68 Voices 68 Hearts, to which we donate a portion of all sales from the Cosmovision collection.
 We are honored and grateful to work with these talented folks to bring you beautifully crafted products.

 We believe in the slow goods movement’s ability to reframe how we choose to be consumers.
 When it takes several months to over a year to develop our products we can’t be concerned and worried that we will be “on” or “off-trend”.
 No Fear Of Missing Out here, or we would never make anything!
 High-quality, well-crafted items, in our opinion, are inherently classic.
 Care for them and they will last a very long time.

-We recognize the constant need for improvement and education.
+We recognize that we are imperfect human beings.
 We believe that the biggest failure is the inability to acknowledge fault and make a change.
 We aim to hold ourselves responsible and to make changes when needed.
-Through continued education, we will continue to put the work into creating an equitable, healthy, and sustainable ecosystem for us all.
+Through ongoing education and self-reflection, we will continue to do the work in order to help create an equitable, healthy, and sustainable ecosystem for us all.
 We pledge to do our part to help leave our local community and planet a better place for the next generation.

 Thank you for joining us on this journey!